Bluepr-nt/CICD-Standard/README.md

   build:
     environment: my-docker-image # The environment in which to build the product
     command: docker build $REPOSITORY_DIR # The command to be executed to build the product
-                                          # If multiple commands are required, then it should be a scipt
+                                          # If multiple commands are required, then it should be a script
   # Implementation rules:
     # 1. The build MUST produce one or many build artifacts
     # 2. Only a build CAN produce a build artifact